Jojodicus/calunite/README.md

 ### Apple Calendar

-On your Apple device, click "Calendars".
+On your Apple device, click the calendar icon.
-Under "Add Calendar", add a subscription calendar and paste the URL.
+At the bottom under "Add Calendar", add a subscription calendar and paste the URL.

 ## ⌨️ Development

-For local development, create a `testdata/config.yml`, then run `./run.sh` to start CalUnite via the commandline.
+For local development, create a `testdata/config.yml`, then run `./run.sh` to start CalUnite via the commandline (may need elevated permissions depending on your Docker setup).